Long-Term Biochar Application Enhances Carbon-Phosphorus Costabilization and Mitigates Methane Emissions in Flooded Rice Systems.

 Key Findings

-Biochar enhanced carbon-phosphorus costabilization in flooded rice soils
+Biochar applications of up to 22.5 tonnes per hectare over 13 years progressively enhanced carbon-phosphorus stabilization in flooded rice soils

 Species Mentioned